fineminekine/BoneLabCrapUninstaller/README.md

 4. After entering your token, you should be greeted into a menu with a list of options.
 If your token is valid, you should be able to see the program greeting you with your Mod.io username.

 5. In the terminal, type `1` and press enter to scan for subscribed mods.
-You should be able to see the total amount of mods found, along with the script scanning for pages.
+You should be able to see the total amount of mods found, along with BLCU scanning for pages.
 This is due to Mod.io's API limit, which caps the number of mods to 100 per page.

 6. After the scan is complete, you should return to the main menu, which now shows the total number of subscribed mods in green text instead of "No subscribed mods found." in red text.